PRETgroup/easy-rte/README.md

 You can also compile ab5 to Verilog by using `make verilog_enf PROJECT=ab5`.

-Now, if you navigate to the `/example/ab5` directory you will see there is an `ab5.v` file.
+Now, if you navigate to the `/example/ab5` directory you will see there is an `F_ab5.v` file as well as a `ebmc_F_ab5.sv` file.

+We are interested in verifying the `embc_F_ab5.sv` file, as this exposes sources of nondeterminism to the model checker (just as we did earlier with the CBMC top level file for the C compilation).
+It also includes the assertion command, which is not present in normal verilog.

-If you open up the generated file, you will see in the top comments an EMBC command that can be used to run the EBMC model checker.
-For AB5, this is `$ ebmc F_ab5.v -p "ab5_policy_AB5_state != 2"`.
+If you open up the generated `embc_F_ab5.sv` file, you will see in the top comments an EMBC command that can be used to run the EBMC model checker.
+For AB5, this is `$ ebmc ebmc_F_ab5.sv`.

 ## Example of Use (robotable)